 04.04 Pay Rates and Budgets

 a.
 Each of the job titles identified in Section 02.01 is paid in accordance with the pay schedule as shown in the University Pay Plan.
-Within that plan, the account manager will establish the hourly rate at which the student will be paid based on the student’s prior experience and degree of skill or training.
+Within that plan, the department head will establish the hourly rate at which the student will be paid based on the student’s prior experience and degree of skill or training.
 The appropriate university vice president must approve any rate above the designated pay schedule limit for student workers.

 d.
 Career Services will provide the President's Cabinet with an annual report reflecting the student's name, division and hourly wage rate for those student employees paid on the October payroll at a rate higher than the designated pay schedule limit.